-Working in groups has become an accepted part of learning at UTS as a consequence of the widely recognised benefits of collaborative group work for student learning.
+Collaborative group work is common at UTS because it benefits student learning.
 When groups work well, students learn more and produce higher quality learning outcomes.

 Reviews of student feedback demonstrate that many students benefit from learning in groups as long as the groups are well managed and there are clear and fair assessment requirements.
 In a group assignment the students want a system that gives them every opportunity to receive a high grade that also reflects the level of contribution made by individual students.